 Creating An Effective Operating Model For A Professional Services Organisation, Without Adding Bureaucracy

 Introducing new processes into a workplace isn’t always popular.
 People associate them with needless admin and extra work.
 But well thought out structured processes do the opposite – they streamline activity and boost productivity.
-And at some point, in every growing business’s journey, creating them becomes vital.
+And at some point in the journey of every growing business, creating them becomes vital.

 That moment often arrives when your company reaches a certain size and you, as the founder, can no longer oversee every detail.

 By introducing clear processes, you can also help to ensure your business is integrated smoothly during a merger or acquisition.
-Additionally, when it’s time to implement that new IT system, well defined processes make it a much easier job.
+Additionally, when it’s time to implement that new IT system, well-defined processes make that a much easier job.

 Six key end-to-end processes

 You don’t need lots of processes.
 For a professional services firm that wants to adopt a process-centric approach we’d say there are six key ones to focus on:

 Idea to proposition – the process of generating products and services

 Lead to order – covering the sales and marketing of your service offering

 Order to cash – taking an order, delivering it, billing and collecting the cash